- UCAS course code

 Skills, knowledge, abilities, interests

-When we read a UCAS form, we want to develop some insight into what has attracted you to career in oral health sciences, and what has confirmed this choice.
+When we read a UCAS form, we want to develop some insight into what has attracted you to a career in oral health sciences, and what has confirmed this choice.

 Returning to education